-- Utilize the fatality reinspection assignment list to record improvement in the employer's incidence rate from the time of the fatality to the time of the reinspection. - In the month of January each year, run reports for the previous federal fiscal year to identify construction companies that were issued 5 or more serious violations per inspection and provide a mailing list to ETTA for mailing information to these companies about OSHNC outreach services. - Annually review U.S. Census Bureau residential building permit data for counties with 1,000 or more units of construction as requested. - Annually analyze data for construction inspection activity and provide report to Team Leaders, Supervisors, and Bureau Chiefs. - Support efforts in conducting annual construction outreach activities. - Utilize the FAA website to provide notification of crane activities to Team Leaders, Supervisors, and Bureau Chiefs. - Provide quarterly reports for tracking residential and commercial construction inspection activity to Team Leaders, Supervisors, and Bureau Chiefs.
+- Utilize the fatality reinspection assignment list to record improvement in the employer's incidence rate from the time of the fatality to the time of the reinspection. - In the month of January each year, run reports for the previous federal fiscal year to identify construction companies that were issued 5 or more serious violations per inspection and provide a mailing list to ETTA for mailing information to these companies about OSHNC outreach services.

+- Annually review and analyze U.S. Census Bureau residential building permit data and provide report to Team Leader, Bureau Chiefs, and OSH Management. - Annually analyze data for construction inspection activity and provide various reports to Team Leaders, Supervisors, and Bureau Chiefs. - Support efforts in conducting annual construction outreach activities. - Utilize the FAA website to provide notification of crane activities to Team Leaders, Supervisors, and Bureau Chiefs. - Provide quarterly reports for tracking residential and commercial construction inspection activity to Team Leaders, Supervisors, and Bureau Chiefs.